Connecting Puppet Enterprise with external directory services

 The value used to import groups into PE.
 Given the example directory service entry provided above, the group lookup attribute would be

 The value for this attribute must be unique under your search base.
-If you have users with the same login as the lookup of a group that you would like to use, you can narrow the search base, use a value for the lookup attribute that you know to be unique, or specify the Group object class that all of your groups have in common but your users do not.
+If you have users with the same login as the lookup of a group that you want to use, you can narrow the search base, use a value for the lookup attribute that you know to be unique, or specify the Group object class that all of your groups have in common but your users do not.

-Group relative distinguished name
+Group relative distinguished name (optional)

 The group RDN that you set here is concatenated with the base DN to form the search base when looking up a group.
 For example, if you specify